Santiago, Chile Travel Guide: Efficient Itineraries, Neighborhoods + Day Trips

 (Optional) Stay active with running routes in the city

-How I slow travel Santiago: my weekly routine, favorite neighborhoods, everyday spots, and real monthly costs.
-A practical look at what it’s like living and digital nomad-ing in Santiago long-term.
+A look at how I actually slow travel in Santiago long-term, including my weekly routine, favorite everyday spots, and real monthly costs.

-All of these are doable by bus/metro + walking.
+All of these are doable using bus, metro, and walking.

-🧭 Andes hiking day trip: best routes + what to pack (closest hikes to Santiago, difficulty notes, simple packing list)
+🧭 Andes hiking day trip: Closest hikes to Santiago, difficulty notes, and a simple packing list.

 Curated running routes in Santiago for every kind of day — easy jogs, tempo efforts, hills, and long runs.
 Organized by neighborhood with quick notes, so you can pick a route fast, go, and start running.